 In February 1988 and December '31, 1998, advances totaling \$4,000 were made to Great Expectations by stockholders.
-There are no specific repayment terms and no interest is charged.

 5 .
 Management representation

 For the period ended October 1, 1999 management represents that all adjustments necessary to a fair statement of the results for the period have been included and such adjustments are of a normal and recurring nature.